prymitive/bootstrap-breadcrumbs/README.md

     {% breadcrumb $label $viewname [*args] %}

     label - Breadcrumb link text.
-    viewname - Any string that can be resolved into view url with django reverse() function. args - Optional arguments to django's reverse() function.
+    viewname - Any string that can be resolved into view url with django reverse() function or django Model instance with implemented get_absolute_url() method. args - Optional arguments to django's reverse() function.

 viewname will be resolved into url using django reverse() function using: